w3c-ccg/traceability-interop/docs/tutorials/credentials-status-update/README.md

 ### Environment

-No additional environment variables are needed for this request, all required environment variables were set during the tutorial steps for previous requests.
+No additional environment variables are needed for this request; all required environment variables were set during the tutorial steps for previous requests.

 ### Request